MorimaruKida/MorimaruKida.github.io/index.md

 _5 March 2025_
 ## Instrument update
 **PAL autosampler for FT-ICR MS**
-This installation will drastically boost the analytical capacity of solariX FT-ICR MS. This is the first installation of an autosampler for FT-ICR MS across Japan.
+This installation will drastically boost the analytical capacity of solariX FT-ICR MS. This is the first installation of an autosampler for FT-ICR MS in Japan and one of few across the world.
 Happy analysis!
 ![HPLC](/assets/img/IMG202503051353321.jpg)

 ***